ARRANGEMENT OF SECTIONS

 - Candidates may stand for multiple positions but may only hold one.

-- The candidates for each position who receives the plurality of votes is elected for that position.
+- The candidates for each position who receives the plurality of votes (via the Alternative Vote System) are elected for that position.

 - In the event of a candidate receiving the highest number of votes for more than one position, that candidate must choose one position.